LibraryCarpentry/lc-git/learners/reference.md

 `git remote add origin`
 : add a remote repository named 'origin', to upload changes to or download changes from

+## Further reading

+- The [help pages](https://help.github.com/) of GitHub are a good place to start.
+- GitHub has '[activities](https://guides.github.com/activities/hello-world/)' which aim to explain how git works.
+- GitHub also has interactive tutorials for their [online version (GitHub Skills)](https://skills.github.com/) and for [using Git offline (Git-It)](https://github.com/jlord/git-it-electron#git-it-desktop-app).
+- Atlassian has in-depth but clear [tutorials](https://www.atlassian.com/git/tutorials) on using git.
+- [Code4Lib 2008 lightning talk – Git and distributed cataloging](https://galencharlton.com/blog/2008/03/code4lib-2008-lightning-talk-git-and-distributed-cataloging/): Slides by Galen Charlton drawing parallels between how git works and how cataloging should work.

 ## Useful library-related Git repositories

 - [DavidChouinard/mrc\_to\_csv](https://github.com/DavidChouinard/mrc_to_csv): Python script for converting MARC21 files to CSV, originally designed for the Harvard Libraries MARC21 records.